Situated on the most accessible island in the San Juan archipelago, Anacortes is a thriving seaside town.

 Live Music: After dinner, enjoy music at one of several venues throughout town.
 Live entertainment is offered most nights, generally with no cover.
 You have an excellent opportunity to hear regional and local musicians in a relaxing environment, a walk or short drive from your hotel room.

 Ferry Trip: Anacortes is the terminus for two major state ferry routes, as well as a county ferry that travels to adjacent Guemes Island.
 All ferries service both vehicle and walk-on traffic.
 Note: vehicle traffic is heavy in the summer months and subject to delays.
 Unless there is a specific reason to take a car, we recommend walking on whenever possible.
-Ferry routes served via Anacortes.
+Outlines below are ferry routes served via Anacortes.

 - San Juan Islands: The state ferry terminal services the major San Juan Islands-Lopez, Orcas, Shaw, and San Juan.
 Riders may either take a route that hits each stop or can travel directly to Friday Harbor on San Juan Island.
 Friday Harbor is the primary town in the island chain and is a great spot for day-trippers.
 While there, you can rent a moped or bicycle to explore Roche Harbor and other points on the island.
 The direct route to Friday Harbor is approximately one hour.